Read The Current‘s coverage of the Public Humanities Graduate Fellows Program launch here.

 Seminars: “History and Theory of Public Humanities” and “Skills for the Public Sphere” address the history, theories, methods, and practice associated with public humanities.
 Fellows must complete both courses before beginning their practicum.

-Practicum: Either an internship or a fellow-designed community project that enables students to work with a community partner to address an identified organizational need.
+Practicum: Internships enable students to work with a community partner to address an identified organizational need.
 Community partners include cultural organizations and foundations, community centers, governmental offices, community colleges, and K-12 schools.

 Capstone: Fellows will deliver a public presentation about their training, work, and identity as a public humanist.